 Do you think it was only her they criticized?
-Of course not, any time you do a work for Yeshua/ Jesus, there will be nay-sayers.
-The host says to himself, THIS MAN IF HE WERE A PROPHET, would have known who and what MANNER OF WOMAN this is that touches him: FOR SHE IS A SINNER.”
-Luke 7:39 KJB.
+Of course not.
+Any time you do a work for Yeshua/ Jesus, there will be naysayers.

-The GREATEST PROPHET that ever lived was sitting at this Pharisee’s table having dinner, but he couldn’t see that.
-However, he could see what manner of a woman she was.
-She was a prostitute no doubt, but he couldn’t see her heart.
+The greatest prophet that ever lived was sitting at this Pharisee’s table having dinner, but he couldn’t see that.
+However, he could see what manner of a woman, this woman was.
+But he couldn’t see her heart.

-Jesus said, “… her sins, which are many, are forgiven—for she LOVED MUCH.
-But he who is forgiven little, LOVES LITTLE.”
+Yeshua said, “… her sins, which are many, are forgiven—for she loved much. but he who is forgiven little, loves little.”
 Luke 7:47 ESV.